opensearch-project/documentation-website/_data-prepper/managing-data-prepper/managing-data-prepper.md

 # Managing Data Prepper

-You can perform administrator functions for Data Prepper, including basic configuration, interacting with core APIs, Log4j configuration, monitoring.
-You can also use Peer Forwarder as an HTTP service to peer forward an `event` between Data Prepper nodes for aggregation.
+You can perform administrator functions for Data Prepper, including system configuration, interacting with core APIs, Log4j configuration, monitoring.
+You can set up Peer Forwarder to coordinate multiple Data Prepper nodes when using stateful aggregation.